 Artworks must arrive already framed or with hanging / display instructions.

 10. Sale of artwork

-All artwork must be available for sale.
-The sale price artists place on their work for the National Exhibition in Lower Hutt will become the reserve or minimum price should their work be selected as a finalist and go forward for auction at the Gala Event in Auckland.
-One hundred percent (100%) of the sale price will be paid to the artists if the work is sold at either the National Exhibition or the Gala Event.
+The 30 finalists’ artwork must be available for sale.
+The sale price artists place on their work will be the starting bid for the online auction to be held on Trademe.
+One hundred percent (100%) of the sale price will be paid to the artists if the work is sold during the online auction event.

 11. Payment for artwork